Brnovich v. Democratic National Committee: Decision

-The Court issued a 6–3 decision on July 1, 2021 that reversed the Ninth Circuit's decision, with the majority ruling that neither the out-of-precinct policy nor HB 2023 violated Section 2 of the VRA.
+The Court issued a 6–3 decision on July 1, 2021, that reversed the Ninth Circuit's decision, with the majority ruling that neither the out-of-precinct policy nor H.B.
+2023 violated Section 2 of the VRA.
 Also, it did not find that H.B.
 2023 had been passed with the intent of racial discrimination.
 The majority opinion was written by Justice Samuel Alito and joined by Chief Justice John Roberts and Justices Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.
 Alito wrote that in his analysis of the two election policies under a statutory interpretation of the VRA, neither had a large effect on the openness of the election.
 In regards to the out-of-precinct policy, Alito stated, "Having to identify one's own polling place and then travel there to vote does not exceed the 'usual burdens of voting'" set by the VRA.
 He also stated that data from the 2020 election showed, "A policy that appears to work for 98% or more of voters to whom it applies — minority and non-minority alike — is unlikely to render a system unequally open.".
 On H.B.
 2023, Alito referred to the per curiam decision in Purcell v.
 Gonzalez (2006): "A State indisputably has a compelling interest in preserving the integrity of its election process."
 He stated that the respondents had failed to show that the law had a disparate impact: "Limiting the classes of persons who may handle early ballots to those less likely to have ulterior motives deters potential fraud and improves voter confidence."

 Alito's majority was seen to weaken the VRA further by limiting Section 2 through the introduction of means to review Section 2 challenges.
 The non-binding slip opinion stated in its syllabus, "The Court declines in these cases to announce a test to govern all VRA [Section 2] challenges to rules that specify the time, place, or manner for casting ballots.
 It is sufficient for present purposes to identify certain guideposts that lead to the Court's decision in these cases."
 Alito laid out guideposts used to evaluate the state regulations in context of Section 2, which included the size of the burden created by the rule, the degree that the rule deviates from past practices, the size of the racial imbalance, and the overall level of opportunity afforded voters in considering all election rules.